 Where to Stay

 - The Gran Hotel: This hotel is across the street from the National Theater so you’re super close to all the attractions.
 It’s an older hotel with lots of history, it’s actually where John F. Kennedy stayed when he visited Costa Rica.
-It has been recently renovated.
+It has been very nicely renovated as part of the Curio Collection by Hilton.

 - Holiday Inn Aurola: This Holiday Inn is very nice, with a large indoor swimming pool, a restaurant and bar and all rooms have a great view of San Jose.
 It’s near downtown and close to all of the attractions.
 Rooms start around $80 USD.